 The headlights threw long shadows through smoke from the car - whether solely from the tyres or also indicating a damaged engine, Beckton didn't know - while he emptied his weapon and reloaded swiftly.

 From Osterley's position came the distinctive clink of an armed grenade.
-She rolled the cylindrical shape of a smoke munition out in front of them and, after a moment to let it develop, grabbed Newkirk to make a run for the lobby.
+She rolled the smoke munition out in front of them and, after a moment to let it develop, grabbed Newkirk to make a run for the lobby.

 Despite the smoke, firebolts flashed again.
-Newkirk tripped up Osterley, causing the first to miss, and threw out a hand - the second, aimed at Beckton, splashed off an invisible shield and dispersed.
+Newkirk tripped up Osterley, causing the first to miss, and threw out a hand - the second, aimed at Beckton, splashed off an invisible shield and dispersed in a smoky flash.